 It’s important to carefully read through your policy before signing up.
 You don’t want a claim to get denied just because you didn’t do your homework and realize something important wasn’t covered.

-Here a few things to take a close look at before signing the paperwork:
+Here are a few things to take a close look at before signing the paperwork:

 Dwelling Coverage with Guaranteed Replacement Cost

 If you don’t get the “Guaranteed Replacement Cost,” the insurance company probably won’t pay to completely replace/rebuild a property if it is a total loss.
-Instead, it would just cover the dwelling itself like the structure, plumbing and gas systems, and internal fixtures.
+Instead, it would cover the dwelling, like the structure, plumbing and gas systems, and internal fixtures.

-Legal, Medical and Liability Coverage – The thing to watch out for here is the coverage limits.
-Most policies can protect against these claims, but only to a certain point.
-You may want to look into an umbrella insurance policy to help protect your personal assets in case your landlord insurance can’t cover all of the costs.
+The thing to watch out for here is the coverage limits.
+Most policies can protect against these claims only to a certain point.
+Consider looking into an umbrella insurance policy to help protect your personal assets if your landlord insurance can’t cover all the costs.